clinical-genomics-uppsala/FUSAC/README.md

 | spl_cha | Character used for splitting the UMI-tag |

 ### var_extract
-he var\_extract function first calls the umi_maker function which creates a dict based on the directionality and umi-tags of the supplemented reads in the bam_lst.
+The var_extract function first calls the umi_maker function which creates a dict based on the directionality and umi-tags of the supplemented reads in the bam_lst.
 This dict is then used to call the pos_hits function which will return a dict of consensus nucleotides for each UMI.
 For paired reads (ie: exists on both string 1 and string 2 for a UMI) the output from the pos_hits function is then used to call the ffpe_finder function which returns a dict containing the variant type for eachUMI along with the molecular support for each variant type.
 The pos_checker function returns a dict with data regarding the support for each variant type on the variant-record position, as well as the nucleotides present for each variant with respect to their UMI.

 | Input | Function |
 | --- | --- |